 Bird ringing is a simple but important way of studying birds and bird migrations.
 By marking birds, we can track both their movements inside Iceland and migrations across long distances to and from their wintering grounds.
 Ringing nestlings and young chicks (pulli) is often the only way to observe birds’ lifespans and the ages at which different species reach sexual maturity and begin to breed.
 Finally, bird ringing can provide population ecologists with crucial data on survival rates, causes of death, age distribution and population size for a given bird population.

 The IINH has the sole authority to ring or otherwise mark wild birds in Iceland.
 Act no. 64/1994 on the protection, conservation and hunting of birds and wild mammals charges the IINH with bird ringing.
-Under Article 4 of the act, the IINH must ensure that basic data is sorted uniformly and that recoveries are accessible for research (cf. Article 4).
-The Act also states that anyone who finds or captures a marked bird is required to return the marker and details about the find to the IINH, along with more detailed information on the find, regardless of whether the bird was marked in Iceland or abroad.
+Under Article 4 of the act, the IINH must ensure that basic data is sorted uniformly and that recoveries are accessible for scientific research.
+The legislation also states that anyone who finds or captures a ringed/marked bird in Iceland is required to return the marker and details about the find to the IINH, regardless of whether the bird was originally marked in Iceland or abroad.
 If the bird is alive and well enough to be released again, please note down the markings and report the details of the find to the IINH.